Controller for Gear VR

 This is one of the best throttle and stick controllers for Gear VR gaming.
 If you’re into simulations, want the utmost precision, and some cool RGB backlighting, this could be the device for you.

-Although more expensive than most Gear VR controllers, the G X-56 H.O.T.A.S controller features exceptional precision in-flight simulators.
+Although more expensive than most Gear VR controllers, the G X-56 H.O.T.A.S

 - Military-grade precision